ofajardo/pyreadr/README.md

 R data frame.
 Other data types are not supported.
 Multiple data frames for rdata files are not supported.

+* RData and Rds files produced by R are heavily optimized and compressed.
+Files produced by pyreadr are pretty bulky in comparison.
+Pyreadr writing is a relative slow operation compared to doint it in R.

 ## Change Log

 A log with the changes for each version can be found [here](https://github.com/ofajardo/pyreadr/blob/write_support/change_log.md)

 ## People

 Otto Fajardo - author, maintainer

-[Jonathon Love](https://jona.thon.love/) - contributor (original cython wrapper from jamovi-readstat)
+[Jonathon Love](https://jona.thon.love/) - contributor (original cython wrapper from jamovi-readstat and msvc compatible librdata)